 Prevention starts with good husbandry practices, especially sanitation.
 Since coccidiosis is transmitted in the manure, it is important that animals be raised in hygienic conditions.
 Pens should be stocked according to industry recommendations.
 In fact, it is probably a good idea to exceed space requirements.
 The barn or birthing facility should be cleaned before lambing.
 Pens need to be kept clean and dry.
 In intensively-managed sheep operations, it may be necessary to bed daily.

 Removal of soiled bedding is ideal, but generally not practical.
-Moreover, excessive cleaning of cement floor may be more conducive to organism survival, as moisture is more likely to accumulate in a thin layer of manure.
+Moreover, excessive cleaning of cement floors may be more conducive to organism survival, as moisture is more likely to accumulate in a thin layer of manure.
 Frequent clean-out is generally not necessary if the bedding on the top of the manure pack is clean and dry.
 It is especially important to keep lambing jugs clean.
 Ideally, jugs should be cleaned and limed between births.
 Slatted floors will greatly reduce transmission of coccidia.

 Feeders need to be kept free from fecal matter.
 Designs which prevent fecal contamination should be favored.
 Fence line feeders are a good way to minimize fecal contamination.
 Hay can be fed in racks.
 It may be necessary to cover hay racks to keep animals out.
 A horizontal bar will help to keep lambs out of creep feeders.
 Elevated feeders are preferred to feeders at ground level.
 Open troughed feeders are especially problematic, as lambs like to play and sleep in them.
 Feed pans or troughs should be removed or turned over after feeding.
 No feed should be fed on the ground.
 Water receptacles must also be kept free from fecal contamination.
 Areas around water troughs need to be kept dry.
 Leaky waters need to be fixed.
 Water should not be allowed to overflow.